KozakHou/Parallel_Computing_HPC/README.md

   - Involves task division and load balancing.
   - Example: Using multi-processors, multi-core systems, GPU acceleration, etc.
 ### Tips:

+**Synchronous** = Thread will complete an action **Blocking** = Thread will wait until action is completed

 - Non-Blocking vs Blocking: Whether the thread will periodically poll for whether that task is complete, or whether it should wait for the task to complete before doing anything else

 - Synchronous vs Asynchronous: Whether to execute the operation as initiated by the program or as a response to an event from the kernel.

+#### Examples:
+- Asynchronous + Non-Blocking: I/O

+- Asynchronous + Blocking: Threaded atomics

+- Synchronous + Blocking: Standard computing

+- Synchronous + Non-Blocking: Webservers where an I/O operation can be performed, but one never checks if the operation is completed.

 ## 3. Synchronization Mechanisms and Race Conditions